zee-ellie/tonton-controller/README.md

 #### Realm Raid Mode
 - Users can select a single client to run the realm raid mode, while performing other tasks in the other clients without interruption.
-- This mode will automatically resize the client back to default for accurate pixel reading.
+- This mode will automatically resize the client back to default for accurate pixel and image reading.
 - Auto-stop feature upon completion (running out of tickets).
+- This mode can still run during `Froglet Invasion` event.